carpentries/instructor-training/07-motivation.md

     you can dramatically improve minority students' motivation and receptiveness.
 *   By improving a group's critical mass in a setting, you can improve its members' trust, comfort, and performance in the setting.
-*   By simply fostering intergroup conversations among students from differing backgrounds, you can improve minority students' comfort and grades in a setting.
+*   By simply fostering inter-group conversations among students from differing backgrounds, you can improve minority students' comfort and grades in a setting.
 *   By allowing students, especially minority students, to affirm their most valued sense of self, you can improve their grades, even for a long time.